An independent inquiry into antisemitism is taking place at Goldsmiths, which includes an open call for evidence.

 The inquiry comes amid a growing focus on the duty of all universities to address reports of antisemitism, amid rising numbers of reports of such behaviours at British universities.

-Call for evidence now open
+Call for evidence now closed

 - The student recruitment and admissions process